ofatunde/microdata-citation-explorer/_sources/methods/query-generation.md

 ```
 ### Query type1 for all data sets
 ## Pausing
+{:/comment}
 ## Next steps
 After generating these queries, we run the queries we created from the raw file (“overview_all_datasets_2022_categorized.xlsx") through the semantic scholar API.
-See [the next section](methods/semantic-search.md) for more detailes.
+See [the next section](methods/semantic-search.md) for more details.

 ## Citations